coleifer/peewee/docs/peewee/sqlite.rst

    Extends :class:`JSONField` and stores data in the binary ``jsonb`` format (SQLite 3.45.0+).
-When reading raw column values the data is in its encoded binary form use the :meth:`~JSONBField.json` method to decode:
+When reading raw column values the data is in its encoded binary form.
+Use the :meth:`~JSONBField.json` method to decode:

    .. code-block:: python